 Types of Couching for Needlepoint

-- Herringbone Couching: In this fun and decorative way of couching, the Herringbone needlepoint stitch is worked over the couched thread in either the same or a contrasting color.
+- Herringbone couching: In this fun and decorative way of couching, the Herringbone needlepoint stitch is worked over the couched thread in either the same or contrasting color.

 When to Use Couching